April Maadhathil: Production

 S. S. Stanley who had apprenticed with directors Mahendran and Sasi made his directorial debut with this film.
 It was Srikanth's second film after Rojakoottam.
 The film was mostly shot at the YMCA College of Physical Education in Chennai, since a large part of the film plays in a campus, filming was held at locations in Chennai, Bangalore, Mysore, Ooty and Visakhapatnam.

 Soundtrack

 The soundtrack, which released on 6 October 2002, was composed by Yuvan Shankar Raja, who himself had sung one of the songs.
 Opera singer Shekhina Shawn Jazeel sang one song under the name Prasanna.
-The song "Bailomo Bailomo" originally composed for this film was used in Bala.
+The song "Bailamo Bailamo" originally composed for this film was used in Bala.